 Probably, you had too much water?
 Don’t worry, after adding psyllium husks it should be fine.
 If you never used psyllium husks before, you should know that they soak up a lot of water.
 If your porridge is too firm, add some more water or plant-based milk such as almond milk.

 Sometimes, I don’t have fresh fruits at home.
 But I always have frozen fruits!
-You can just put them to the oats while simmering them.
+You can just put them in the oats while simmering them.
 That’s delicious as well!

 There are no boundaries to your creativity!
 You can have your porridge just with oats, water and some fruits.
 But you can have it with cocoa, almonds, bananas, and shredded coconut, too.
 Instead of buckwheat, you can have oats, quinoa, amaranth, millet, etc. Sometimes, I have my porridge topped with raspberries, blackberries, pomegranate seeds, and mint leaves – depending on what I have at home.

-Plus, nobody forces you to have your porridge just in the morning.
+Plus, nobody forces you to have your oatmeal just in the morning.
 You can have it the whole day!
 Put it in a preserving jar and take it to the office (without psyllium husks).
-If you have a water boiler, you can make your porridge easily with some oats and a banana for lunch.
+If you have a water boiler, you can make your oatmeal easily with some oats and a banana for lunch.